microsoft/Cognitive-SpeakerRecognition-Windows/README.md

 ## The sample
+The sample includes three applications:
-The sample is a Windows WPF application to demonstrate the use of Speaker Recognition API.
-It demonstrates the speaker identification and speaker verification features.
+ 1. two Windows WPF applications to demonstrate the use of identification and verification features of Speaker Recognition API for single-speaker short audios.
-Also, it demonstarates the way to stream audio and the usage of identification features in identifying speakers contributing in this streamed audio.
+ 2. a Windows WPF application to demonstrate an approach to use identification on potentially longer audios that contain multiple speakers by streaming a few seconds at a time.

 ### Build the sample
  1. Starting in the folder where you clone the repository (this folder)